4K4-ViP3R/Reverse-Shell/README.md

 int port – this is the variable that hold the reverse shell listening port number.
 ```

 After that need to define data structure for socket address.
 In here we can use “struct” data type because this data type help to combine or store different types of data like arrays.
 And here we use “sockaddr_in” this is essentially defined in netinet header and it help to store all the internet addresses, which we going to use.
-And finally need to define own structure name. in here it indicates as “revsockaddr”.
+And finally need to define own structure name.
+In here it indicates as “revsockaddr”.

 - E.g., struct sockaddr_in revsockaddr;